-Comment.
-Subdivision (a) of Section 706.150 is based on the seventh paragraph of former Section 689 and parts of subdivisions (8) and (9) of former Section 689b.
+enth paragraph of former Section 639 and parts of subdivisions (3) and (9) of former Section 639b.
 But see Section 706.240.
 The last sentence of subdivision (a) makes clear that property is sold free of all liens or claims for which a payment or deposit is made or undertaking is given.
-However, where the interest of a secured party has not fully accrued-e.g., where there is no acceleration clause in the security agreement and, hence, the interest is not paid off completely-his interest in the collateral will continue.
-Moreover, a third person need not generally press his claim immediately if he does not choose to.
-Subdivision (b) makes clear that, if no claim is presented before sale, the property is sold subject to the third person's interest unless the judgment creditor has resorted to the Article 4 procedure.
+However, where the interest of a secured party has not fully accrued--e.g., where there is no acceleration clause in the security agreement and, hence, the interest is not paid off completely--his interest in the collateral will continue.
+Foreover, a third person need not generally press his claim immediately if he does not choose to.
+Subdivision (b) makes clear that, if no claim is presented before sale, the property is sold subject to the third person's interest unless the judgment creditor has resorted to the article 4 procedure.
 See Section 706.310 et seq.

-§ 706.160.
+3 706.160.
 Disposition of released property when judg ent debtor cannot be found

 706.160.
-When property is released either because the judgment creditor fails to make a deposit or furnish and maintain a sufficient undertaking or because the third person provides a sufficient undertaking pursuant to Article 5 (commencing with Section 706.410) and the levying officer is unable to find the judgment debtor to deliver the property to him, the levying officer shall notify the judgment debtor in writing at his last known address.
+Then property is released either because the judgment creditor fails to make a deposit or furnish and maintain a sufficient undertaking or because the third person provides a sufficient undertaking pursuant to Article 5 (commencing with Section 706.410) and the levying officer is unable to find the judg ent debtor to deliver the property to him, the levying officer shall notify the judg ent debtor in writing at his last known address.
 If the judgment debtor fails to demand the property from the levying officer within 10 days thereafter, the levying officer shall deliver the property to the third person.